SERVICES

 WEIGHT

-Feeding the correct type of food that suits your dog's unique body requirement will ensure that your senior dog stays health and fit, with an ideal body weight [4].
+Feeding the correct type of food that suits your dog's unique body requirement will ensure that your senior dog stays healthy and fit, with an ideal body weight [4].

 Obese dogs can develop diseases such as diabetes, heart disease, skin diseases, even cancer [1].

-Underweight dogs are prone to have poor immune system, skin diseases, digestive problem, even cancer [1].
+Underweight dogs are prone to have poor immune systems, skin diseases, digestive problem, even cancer [1].

 SUPPLEMENTS

-The simplest supplement to help fortify your senior dog’s health is fatty acids such as Omega 3 (DHA and EPA).
-It has been shown to improve mobility in dogs with arthritis, help skin condition and assist the aging heart [4].
+The simplest supplement to help fortify your senior dog’s health is fatty acids such as Omega 3 (DHA and EPA) and probiotics.
+They have been shown to improve mobility in dogs with arthritis, help skin conditions, improve digestion, and assist the aging heart [4].

 ORAL HYGIENE